eemeli/yaml-docs/source/includes/yaml_syntax.md

-# Syntax and Schema
+# YAML Syntax

-A YAML schema is a combination of a set of tags and a mechanism for resolving non-specific tags, i.e. values that do not have an explicit tag such as `!!int`.
-The default schema is the `'core'` schema, which is the recommended one for YAML 1.2.
+A YAML _schema_ is a combination of a set of tags and a mechanism for resolving non-specific tags, i.e. values that do not have an explicit tag such as `!!int`.
+The [default schema](#data-schemas) is the `'core'` schema, which is the recommended one for YAML 1.2.
 For YAML 1.0 and YAML 1.1 documents the default is `'yaml-1.1'`.

 ## Tags